theramiyer/blog/_posts/2019/2019-08-10-kashmir-and-article-370.md

 We are a federal parliamentary democratic republic.
 A mouthful to say.
 In a  _federal_ democratic system, each region has its state government, which governs the region, in its own way, by listening to its people.
 This is the role of the state governments in our country.
 The central government runs the country as a whole, by taking into account the state governments.

 This is the reason we have two elections: <span class='small-caps'>MLA</span> and <span class='small-caps'>MP</span> elections.
 The state government has a Legislative Assembly.
 The <span class='small-caps'>MLA</span>, or the Member of the Legislative Assembly, is part of the state government.
-The Members of the Legislative Assembly elect their chief, who becomes the Chief Minister of the state.
+The Members of the Legislative Assembly elect their chief, Chief Minister of the state.

-During the parliament elections (or more precisely, Lok Sabha elections), members of each of our constituencies elect their MP, (Member of Parliament).
+During the parliament elections (or more precisely, the Lok Sabha elections), members of each of our constituencies elect their MP, (Member of Parliament).
 The head of all members of parliament is the Prime Minister.

 Why do we need this system?
 The reason is that each region is different in its own way, and each region should have its autonomy in how we run it.
 The area and the population is rather large, and diverse.
 In essence, what applies to Gujarat may not necessarily apply to Kerala.
 Management of state resources, for example, is better done by the state government than the central government.